 Directions for Google Maps available here.

 The signpost will show us the CAI 404 uphill path that after a few bends leads us to cross another path.
 Keep to the left and continue towards a small Venetian fortress.
 Shortly before the fortress on the right starts the CAI 404 path which soon leads us to a forest road which we take to the left.
 We continue on the forest road up to a new saddle that goes right to Capanna Santa Barbara (560 m).
-We continue south from Capanna Santa Barbara following the path until we find on the left a detour for CAI 404B which soon leads us to the start of the ferrata (1h 15 'from the parking lot).
+We continue south from Capanna Santa Barbara following the path until we find on the left a detour for CAI 404B which soon leads us start of the ferrata (1h 15 'from the parking lot).

 At the end of the ferrata we will have to descend in a westerly direction until we reach a short aided stretch to a helicopter landing pad.
 We continue on the path to a crossroads where we can evaluate two descent options:

 The Ferrata dell'Amicizia is a decidedly aerial ferrata with many exposed sections and whoever follows this itinerary must keep this aspect in mind.
 With this in mind the via ferrata does not present technically difficult sections with the only passage of medium difficulty in the last chimney before reaching the summit.
 At the beginning of 2018 the stairs are in a not perfect state of maintenance being fairly mobile and although not dangerous they give the impression of poor stability.
 Definitely an trip to do with good physical preparation given the high gap and the long return path.
 Carefull in the summer to the heat.

 Although the ascent route to Cima Sat with the Ferrata dell'Amicizia fills a high gap and probably will not opt for another aided itinerary, there are many Via Ferrata at Lake Garda.
 If you wanted the area is rich in other routes among which in the area of Cima Capi you can opt for the Ferrata Susatti at Cima Capi to which to match in descent the Aided path Foletti and then the path of the Laste.
 Near the Laste path there is the Ferrata at Cima Rocca.
 Moving to the Passo di Tremalzo we can follow the Aided path Mora Pellegrini to Monte Corno.